Peg of Old Drury: Plot

-The film is a very affectionate look at the life of Peg, and her relationship with David Garrick.
+The film is a very affectionate look at the life of Peg Woffington, and her relationship with David Garrick.
 It is a lavish costume drama and recreates a Hogarth-type atmosphere of contemporary London in the mid 18th century.
 It is laced with snippets of legendary history such as Lord Sandwich's invention of the sandwich.
 Peg is generally more popular with the men than with the women, particularly her fellow female actors.
 The film has it that Peg dies off stage at the end of the film.